Logo

 Ignoring File Paths

-Remember, if an ignore pattern contains a path separator, Git will math the pattern against the full file path, not just the file name.
+Remember, if an ignore pattern contains a path separator, Git will match the pattern against the full file path, not just the file name.

 Git treats file paths quite similar to file names, but there is one important subtlety to note — since * does not match path separators, its range is confined within a single item within a file path, be that a folder name or a file name.
 For example*/*.txt will match someFolder/someFile.txt, but it will not match someFolder/someSubFolder/someFile.txt!
 For this reason, Git has one more wild-card for use within file paths — **, which means zero or more folders.
 For example, someFolder/**/*.txt will match someFolder/someFile.txt and someFolder/someSubFolder/someFile.txt.